 - Honey: If you prefer a sweet creamed corn dish, try drizzling or brushing the top of the casserole with a bit of honey when the casserole is fresh out of the oven!
 (Or you can mix a little honey with a bit of melted butter for a seriously swoon-worthy combo!)

-This sweet corn casserole recipe is simple, totally fool-proof and only requires 5 minutes of hands-on preparation!
+This sweet cream style corn casserole recipe is simple, totally fool-proof and only requires 5 minutes of hands-on preparation!
 Literally, all you need to do is measure, dump, stir and bake – it’s as easy as that!!

 - Preheat oven to 350-degrees F (or 325-degrees convection).
 Lightly grease an 9×9-inch or 8×10-inch baking dish (2 ½ quart) with non-stick cooking spray.